-AUDITIONS: The HRO has openings in all sections; please prepare two contrasting pieces on your instrument, for a total of 10-12 minutes of music.; no scales or sight-reading.
+AUDITIONS: Please prepare two contrasting pieces on your instrument, for a total of 10-12 minutes of music.; no scales or sight-reading.
 Auditions held in Paine Hall.
-More information at the HRO website.
+Sign up here.
+More information at the HRO here.

-Auditions will take place August 27-29 in Paine Hall.
+Auditions will take place August 30-September 1 in Paine Hall.

 Harvard University Band / Harvard Wind Ensemble / Harvard Jazz Bands

-AUDITIONS: Sign up for a 30-minute, informal audition on our website, or call (617) 496-BAND to set up a time that works for you.
+AUDITIONS: Sign up for a 10-minute audition on our website, or call (617) 496-BAND to set up a time that works for you.